-The maximum time allowed for completion of qualifications is twice the minimum time of study for the qualifications.
-The periods of incomplete study at another institution / department will be included in the assessment.
+The maximum duration is two years of registered study.
+The periods of incomplete study at another institution or department will be included in the assessment

-6.3 ADVANCED DIPLOMA: MANAGEMENT ACCOUNTING Re-admission to later years of study
+6.5 POST GRADUATE DIPLOMA: MANAGEMENT ACCOUNTING

+Re-admission to later years of study

-Full time student who are enrolled for an Advanced Diploma must pass all ten modules.
-Part time students who are enrolled for an Advanced Diploma must pass a minimum of any three modules per study period in order to be re-admitted for further studies.
+Full time student who are enrolled for a Post Graduate Diploma must pass all ten modules.
 In addition to Rule G17, a student must successfully pass 50% or more of the registered modules in order to re-register for the programme.